 Glacier Alley is made up of five tidewater glaciers in the Chilean fjords.
 The glaciers of Glacier Alley are fed by the Darwin ice field and line the northern arm of the Beagle Channel, a large waterway that is part of the Argentine province of Tierra del Fuego and separates Chile and Argentina.

 Even though each of Glacier Alley’s five glaciers differ in look, they all provide a breathtaking backdrop when you’re cruising through the Beagle Channel waterway.
 All five tidewater glaciers are named after European countries: Holanda (Holland); Italia (Italy); Francia (France); Alemania (Germany); and Espana (Spain) as a nod to the home of the 19th-century explorers who mapped out the region.

 Located in the Garibaldi fjord in the Alberto de Agostini National Park in Chile, Garibaldi Glacier is one of Chile’s most beautiful glaciers and is home to an impressive glacial waterfall.

 Garibaldi Glacier is one of the most remarkable glaciers in South America because of its medial moraine, which is a formation of rock and debris that is made when two glaciers collide, and the dense forest that surrounds its icy walls.

 The massive Pia Glacier is roughly the same size as Santiago, the capital of Chile.
-It’s an incredibly active calving glacier, so you’re likely to witness one of its thunderous displays of ice dropping down into the frigid water below during your visit.
+It’s an incredibly active calving glacier, which is why it’s known as one of the most thrilling places to visit in Chile.
+You’re likely to witness one of its thunderous displays of ice dropping down into the frigid water below during your visit.